open-contracting-extensions/ocds_recurrence_extension/README.md

 This extension adds fields for information on the recurrence of the contracting process.

-## Usage

-These fields should be used if, for example, another procurement procedure or qualification system for the same contract matter is likely to be re-launched, or re-established, in the foreseeable future.
-Note that this does not mean awarding multiple contracts within a single qualification system, framework agreement, or dynamic purchasing system; in these cases, these fields should not be used.

-This information can be useful, for example, to companies deciding whether to invest into machinery necessary for a particular contract.
-With this information, they know that there will likely be an opportunity to win similar contracts in future years, which may make the investment more worthwhile.¹
+"Recurrence" means another contracting process for the same goods, services or works is likely to occur.
+This is not the same as awarding multiple contracts within a [framework agreement](https://standard.open-contracting.org/latest/en/guidance/map/framework_agreements/).

+A company might, for example, use this information to decide to invest in the machinery they would need to compete for the potential future contract.

 ## Legal context